bobbyluig/eclipse/docs/src/tutorial.md

 ### Networking

 Python 3.5 comes with the `asyncio` module.
 The same concept of remote calls can be applied by using asynchronous processing with `Crossbar` and `autobahn`.
 One main networking process is spawned.
-This process can call remote functions on any one of the worker processes and recieve calls made from the command center.
+This process can call remote functions on any one of the worker processes and receive calls made from the command center.
 Due to the versatility of `Crossbar`, the command center does not have to be in Python.
 It can written natively in JavaScript.
 This type of remote procedure call and publish / subscribe model is detailed in the SPS and POC.

 ### Camera